mdsauce/nethelp/README.md

       --tcp            run TCP tests.
 Default is to only run HTTP tests.
   -v, --verbose        print all logging levels
 ```
+* Default Usage will make HTTP and HTTPS connections to various endpoints
 ```
 ./nethelp-mac
 [✓] https://status.saucelabs.com is reachable 200 OK